-There’s a new opportunity for you to save money on books and selected readings for your courses this semester.
+There’s an opportunity for you to save money on books and selected readings for your courses this semester.

-Our new E-Book program is being offered this fall as a partnership between the Penn State University Libraries and Penn State World Campus, providing you with free electronic books for selected courses.
-The goal of the E-Book program is to offer you increased library services and introduce a cost affordability initiative.
-The Penn State University Libraries has licensed E-Books that are already required texts in many of your Penn State World Campus courses.
+Our e-book program is offered as a partnership between the Penn State University Libraries and Penn State World Campus, providing you with free electronic books for selected courses.
+The goal of the e-book program is to offer you increased library services and introduce a cost affordability initiative.
+The Penn State University Libraries has licensed e-books that are already required texts in many of your Penn State World Campus courses.

-- Contact your academic adviser to inquire about E-books in your courses.
-All advisers have received a list of the E-Books that are part of the fall 2017 program.
+- Contact your academic adviser to inquire about e-books in your courses.

 You should have access to your materials on the first day of classes.

 If you have any issues with accessing your e-book, contact firstname.lastname@example.org.